jxjo/PlanformCreator2/README.md

 #### Airfoils and Polars
 * Define airfoil at wing sections and edit its properties using the [Airfoil Editor](https://github.com/jxjo/AirfoilEditor)
 * Generate blended airfoils for intermediate wing sections ('strak')
-* :new:  v3: View polars of the airfoil based on xfoil polar generation
+* View polars of the airfoil based on xfoil polar generation

 #### Wing Analysis
-* Auto panelling of the planform as preparation for aerodynamic calculation
+* Auto paneling of the planform as preparation for aerodynamic calculation
-* :new:  v3: VLM based lift calculation
+* VLM based lift calculation
-* :new:  v3: Determine critical sections where cl_max of airfoils will be reached
+* Determine critical sections where cl_max of airfoils will be reached
 * Export wing definition to Xflr5 and FLZ_vortex for further analysis

 The project was inspired by the 'Planform Creator' being part of [The Strak Machine](https://github.com/Matthias231/The-Strak-Machine).

-## Basic concepts
+## Basic Concepts

-The idea behind **PlanformCreator2** is to have a tool to design a new wing with a more graphical, 'playful' approach.
+The idea behind **PlanformCreator2** is to have a tool to design a new wing with a more graphical, playful approach.
 It tries to fill the gap between CAD based design and aerodynamic analysis tools like Xflr5.

 <img src="images/PC2_usage.png" width="800" />

-Within the early design process of a wing **PlanformCreator2** is the master of 'truth'.
-It provides the data for the aerodynamic analysis.
-A first lift and lift failure analysis of the wing is part of PC2.
+During the early design phase, **PlanformCreator2** serves as the single source of truth for wing geometry.
+It provides data for aerodynamic analysis and includes built-in lift and stall analysis capabilities.
-Further analysis and performance assessments are made with external apps.
+More detailed performance assessments can be performed using external tools.

-When the results are satisfying the planform and the involved airfoils are exported as dxf to a CAD program to continue with the final 3D design e.g. for a mold of the wing.
+Once the design is finalized, the planform and airfoils are exported as DXF files to a CAD program for final 3D design work, such as creating molds.

-In contrast to a "paint program", the planform is defined by parameters such as 'span', 'root depth' or "sweep angle".
-The chord distribution along the span is controlled by a mathematical function via parameters.
+Unlike a "paint program," the planform is defined parametrically using values such as 'span', 'root depth', and 'sweep angle'.
+The chord distribution along the span is controlled by mathematical functions with adjustable parameters.
-The advantage is that the parameters can be changed independently of each other, allowing a quick approach to the desired wing planform.
+This parametric approach allows independent parameter adjustments, enabling rapid iteration toward the desired wing planform.

-## Designing a planform
+## Designing a Planform

-'Form follows Function' - this is especially true in PC2: The planform of a wing results from a combination of functions and parameters.
+'Form follows Function' - this is especially true in PC2, where the planform results from a combination of mathematical functions and parameters.

-### Chord distribution and Chord Reference
+### Chord Distribution and Chord Reference
-Most important and usually defined first, is the chord distribution along the wing span.
-The geometric chord distribution directly and significantly determines the lift distribution along the span.
-The local lift coefficient depends on the local effective angle of attack (influenced by the wing shape) and on the local Reynolds number, which changes proportionally to the local chord.
+The most important element, typically defined first, is the chord distribution along the wing span.
+The geometric chord distribution directly determines the lift distribution, as the local lift coefficient depends on both the effective angle of attack (influenced by wing shape) and the local Reynolds number (which varies proportionally with chord length).

-Two different "types" are available for defining the chord distribution:
+Two methods are available for defining the chord distribution:
-- **Bezier curve**: Using a start tangent at the root and a end tangent at the wing tip, the curve of the chord distribution is defined by dragging the control points with the mouse.<br>
+- **Bezier curve**: The curve is defined by dragging control points with the mouse, using a start tangent at the root and an end tangent at the tip.<br>
-:new:  v3: Additional Bezier control points may be defined to achieve a wide range of chord distributions<br>
+Additional Bezier control points can be added to achieve a wide range of chord distributions.<br>
-:new:  v3: An area with constant chord can be defined by moving the start point of Bezier towards tip
+A constant chord area can be created by moving the Bezier start point toward the tip.
-- **Trapezoid**: For the definition of a (multiple) trapezoid wing.
-The chord is defined by the chord length of the individual wing sections.
+- **Trapezoid**: For single or multiple trapezoid wings, the chord is defined by the chord length at each wing section.

-In PC2, the chord distribution is always displayed in normalized form.
-Both span and chord length range from 0 to 1.
-This allows chord distributions - even of different wing designs - to be compared with each other without distortion.
+In PC2, the chord distribution is always displayed in normalized form, with both span and chord length ranging from 0 to 1.
+This enables direct comparison of chord distributions across different wing designs without distortion.

-The second main definition is the 'Chord Reference' which defines how much of the chord is assigned towards leading and trailing edge along a virtual 'Chord Reference Line'.
+The second key element is the 'Chord Reference', which defines how the chord is distributed between the leading and trailing edges along a virtual 'Chord Reference Line'.

 <img src="images/chord_distribution_reference.png" width="800" />

-By combining these two functions, scaling the result to a halfwing span and optionally shearing the result by a 'Sweep Angle' the final planform is created
+The final planform is created by combining these two functions, scaling the result to a half-wing span, and optionally applying a 'Sweep Angle' transformation.

 <img src="images/planform_by_chord.png" width="800" />

 #### Variations of the Chord Reference

-The concept of "Chord Reference" is quite powerful to create variations of a planform.
-As the chord distribution is constant, all variations will have the same area and almost identical aerodynamic properties in first approximation.
+The Chord Reference concept enables powerful planform variations.
+Since the chord distribution remains constant, all variations maintain the same wing area and nearly identical aerodynamic properties as a first approximation.

-The following diagram shows the impact of different chord references while keeping the chord distribution constant.
+The following diagram demonstrates how different chord references affect the planform while maintaining a constant chord distribution.

 <img src="images/planform_variations.png" width="800" />

-#### Everything banana?
+#### The Banana Function

-A little specialty is the so called "banana function".
-It allows to bent the wing in spanwise direction like a banana without changing chord distribution and reference.
-The result can be a planform like the popular 'bow-style' flying wings.
+A unique feature is the "banana function," which bends the wing spanwise like a banana without altering the chord distribution or reference.
+This creates planforms similar to popular 'bow-style' flying wings.

-Another use case for applying the 'banana function' is to finetune the flap depth along the wing span.
-As the flap hinge line (see further below) is a straight line, bending the planform will directly influence the flap depth.
+Another application is fine-tuning flap depth along the span.
+Since the flap hinge line (described below) is straight, bending the planform directly affects flap depth.

 <img src="./images/planform_banana.png" width="800" />

-### Background image
+### Background Image

-If you want to recreate an wing based on an existing image, you may load this image as a background image into the app.
-Having a planform as contour line in the background, it is - most of the times - straight forward to define the chord distribution and the chord reference for a best fit.
+To create a wing based on an existing image, you can load it as a background in the app.
+With a planform contour visible in the background, defining the chord distribution and chord reference for optimal fit is typically straightforward.

-There is a little image editor to scale the image and adapt the colors to a 'dark mode' of the image which is best suited as a background.
+A built-in image editor allows you to scale the image and adjust colors to create a dark mode version best suited for use as a background.

-Scaling of the image is done by moving the two scale markers to the leading edge of the root and to the very tip point.
+Image scaling is performed by positioning two scale markers at the leading edge of the root and at the wing tip.

 <img src="images/background_image.png" width="800" />

-### Wing sections
+### Wing Sections

-Once the planform has been defined, another artifact comes into play: 'wing sections'.
-A wing section has two main tasks:
+Once the planform is defined, wing sections become the next key element.
+A wing section serves two main purposes:
-* Define the position of an airfoil within a planform
+* Define the position of an airfoil within the planform
-* Define the position of the flap hinge line and the start of a 'flap group'.
+* Define the flap hinge line position and the start of a 'flap group'

-A wing always has at least 2 wing sections - a root and a tip section.
-In between, any number of wing sections can be created.
-There are two modes how the location of a wing section can be defined:
+Every wing has at least two wing sections: root and tip.
+Additional sections can be added between them.
+Wing section locations can be defined in two ways:
-- by span position: The wing section always remains in this relative span position, even if the wing span or chord distribution is changed.
-Positioning by span position is helpful for example to define flaps.
+- **By span position**: The wing section remains at a fixed relative span position, regardless of changes to wing span or chord distribution.
+This mode is useful for defining flaps.
-- chord length: The wing section is tied to a certain relative chord.
-When changing the chord distribution, the wing section will move around in order to always have the same chord length.
-This is especially useful to have an airfoil at a certain chord length (= Reynolds number) within the wing.
+- **By chord length**: The wing section maintains a constant relative chord length.
+When the chord distribution changes, the section repositions itself to preserve this chord length.
+This is particularly useful for maintaining an airfoil at a specific chord length (and thus Reynolds number).

 <img src="images/wing_sections.png" width="800" />